We often get asked about Lifetime Trusts, sometimes called a Living Trust UK, and their role in estate planning in England and Wales.

 Lifetime Trusts vs. Other Estate Planning Tools

-A Power of Attorney (POA) allows an individual to appoint someone to make decisions on their behalf if they become incapacitated.
-Unlike Lifetime Trusts, POAs do not transfer ownership of assets; they merely grant authority to manage them.
+A Lasting Power of Attorney (LPA) allows an individual to appoint someone (an “attorney”) to make decisions on their behalf if they lose mental capacity.
+There are two types: a Property and Financial Affairs LPA, and a Health and Welfare LPA.
+Unlike Lifetime Trusts, LPAs do not transfer ownership of assets — they grant authority to manage them on behalf of the donor.

 Key differences: